nus-cs2103-AY2021S1/tp/README.md

   * It comes with a **reasonable level of user and developer documentation**.
 ## Motivation
 * As a NUS Computing Student, you would probably have had **difficulties managing your academic schedule**.
-You often feel overwhelmed due to **tight deadlines** for your assignments along with a **high workload** which you are on the verge of being unable to cope with.
+You might often feel overwhelmed due to **tight deadlines** for your assignments along with a **high workload** which you might be on the verge of being unable to cope with.
 In events like this, having a **disorganised timeline** makes your situation worse.
-You often **underestimate the time it takes** to complete your assignments and you might be **late for your lessons** as you are preoccupied with completing them.
+You might often **underestimate the time it takes** to complete your assignments and you might be **late for your lessons** as you are preoccupied with completing them.
 However, all these tasks still remain uncompleted.
-You keep spinning your wheels.
+You might have been spinning your wheels.
+* ProductiveNUS minimises such problems by helping you keep track of your schedule easily.

 ## Aim
-* Effective time management among NUS Computing students, resulting in higher productivity.
+* **Effective time management** among NUS Computing students, resulting in **higher productivity**.
-* Efficiency in browsing through all your academic tasks (lessons and assignments) at once.
+* **Efficiency** in browsing through all your academic tasks (lessons and assignments) at once.
-* Better planning of your academic schedule.
+* **Better planning** of your academic schedule.

 ## User stories
 | No. | As a...           | I can...                              | So that I can...                                                          |